 Due Dates: January 7, 2025 | June 2, 2026 | January 12, 2027

-Summary: Supports randomized evaluations of innovative social policies in North America to build evidence for effective poverty reduction.
+Summary: Supports randomized evaluations of innovative social programs and policies to generate evidence for effective poverty-reducing policy in North America.